Bacdong/Bacdong/README.md

 ![](https://komarev.com/ghpvc/?username=Bacdong&color=blueviolet&style=flat-square&label=Visitors)

-I have been a Front - End Engineer for 2+ years of experience in the website platforms, including 1 year and 5 months of experience with Angular (HTML5, SCSS, Typescript) and ReactiveX (RxJS).
+I have been a Front - End Engineer for 3.5+ years of experience in the website platforms, including 3+ years of experience with Angular (HTML5, SCSS, Typescript) and ReactiveX (RxJS).

 I always try the best to improve as well as enhance myself about new and emerging trends in the Front - End sector. <br />
 Thanks for visiting my Github :)